philip-hargreaves/odin-recipes/README.md

 # Odin Recipes

 This project was made to practice basic HTML and CSS skills learnt throuugh the Odin Project.
-It consists of a main index.html page with three linked recipes pages and a style.css page to add styling elements.
+It consists of a main index.html page with three linked recipes pages and a style.css file to add styling elements.

 This project demonstrates basic understanding in:
 * Creation of HTML documents - boilerplate code, text formatting, integrating links and images